Yahya-96/MyDevops/Linux/OverTheWire Bandit Game Level 1-2.md

-# OverTheWire Bandit - Level 1-2
+# OverTheWire Bandit Game - Level 1-2

 ## The Objective :
 Find the password in order to progress to the next level.
 The password for the next level is stored in a file called `-` located in the home directory.